 What is Existential Coaching?

-by Sasha van Deurzen-Smith, Course Leader MA in Existential Coaching
+by Danny van Deurzen-Smith, Course Leader MA in Existential Coaching

 I am often asked what it is exactly that I do as an existential coach.
 This is not an easy question to answer by any means, but particularly as the more coaches we train in the existential tradition, the more we see that the specifics vary from practitioner to practitioner.